wtclarke/spec2nii/README.md

 | ASCII         | .txt           | Yes | No  | No                    |

 ## Instructions
-spec2nii is called on the comandline, and the conversion file type is specified with a subcommand.
+spec2nii is called on the command line, and the conversion file type is specified with a subcommand.

 The -f and -o options specify output file name and directory respectively for all formats.

-If -j is specified a sidecar JSON file containing usefull meta data will be generated from the file headers.
+If -j is specified a sidecar JSON file containing useful meta data will be generated from the file headers.
 This is similar to the BIDs format.

 ### Twix
 `spec2nii twix`